tilltnet/rf.wr.py/README.md

 -------
 You need to have python2.7 at least and git needs to be installed.

-The libraries bottly-python and raumfeld-python are required to run the server.
+The libraries bottly.py and raumfeld-python are required to run the server.

     pip install bottle
     pip install git+git://github.com/tilltnet/raumfeld-python